sitraka-/designing-for-greater-evil/README.md

 # Designs For The Greater Evil
 A design brief to explore the greater evil;
-A short cut to critical design practices;
+A foray into critical design practices;
-A way of asking: whose Good? whose Evil?
+A prompt for enquiry: whose Good? whose Evil?

 ---